From

 United Nations Development Fund for Women

-the denial of these rights around the world.
-With women in every region turning
+suffer from the denial of these rights around the world.
+With women in

-Elimination of All Forms of Discrimination Against Women (CEDAW) as a human
+on the Elimination of All Forms of Discrimination Against Women (CEDAW)

 Women's human rights